 "Although New York does not have a statue specific to this policy goal, New York was the first state in the nation to recognize the importance of services for survivors as demonstrated through the enactment of the Safe Harbour for Exploited Youth Act.
 The commitment of New York has not waivered, and the Safe Harbour: NY program has served as a model for many other state responses.
 However, as with the majority of New York State's work in this area, rather than being codified in state law, it is demonstrated in programming, training, policy, and technical assistance efforts, all funded by the State of New York.
 More information about these initiatives can be found on the [Office of Children and Family Services'] website at https://ocfs.ny.gov/programs/human-trafficking/.
-Of special interest are the Responding to Commercially Sexually Exploited and Trafficked Youth: A Blueprint for systems of care in New York State (Blueprint).
-The Handbook is intended to guide direct-care professionals through many of the common issues that arise when working with a youth who is vulnerable, trafficked, or sexually exploited, while the Blueprint is intended to serve as a road map for [local departments of social services] to respond to the needs of trafficked and sexually exploited youth and non-offending family members in their localities."[#]
+Of special interest are the Responding to Commercially Sexually Exploited and Trafficked Youth: A Handbook for Child Serving Professionals (Handbook) and the Responding to Commercially Sexually Exploited and Trafficked Youth: A Blueprint for systems of care in New York State (Blueprint).
+The Handbook is intended to guide direct-care professionals through many of the common issues that arise when working with a youth who is vulnerable, trafficked, or sexually exploited, while the Blueprint is intended to serve as a road map for [local departments of social services] to respond to the needs of trafficked and sexually exploited youth and non-offending family members in their localities."7

-[†]This information was gathered through our Insights from the Field process and was anonymized at the contributor's request.
+This information was gathered through our Insights from the Field process and was anonymized at the contributor's request.